Do you want a vibrant health for good?

 What are the foods to eat in the Mediterranean Diet?

-In the Mediterranean Diet, there’s no real forbidden foods.
-Here are the foods you must favor and avoid.
+There’s no real forbidden foods in this lifestyle diet.
+Consequently, here are the foods you must favor and avoid.

 Eat daily: